Dumbbell Upright Row: How To Do, Muscle Worked, Benefits

 5. Slowly lower the weight back to the starting position.

-6. After completing all reps on the left side, repeat on the right side.
+6. Repeat on the right side after completing all reps on the left side.

 The Correct Technique for Doing Dumbbell Upright Rows

-We are going to teach you how to do an upright row correctly with form and techniques that best avoid shoulder pain and injury.
+We will teach you how to do an upright row correctly with form and techniques that best avoid shoulder pain and injury.

 This allows you to take advantage of this great delt and upper trap isolation exercise.

-Placing your hands too close together can increase the amount of ulnar deviation (how much your wrist must bend to the side).
+If you place your hands too close together, it can increase the amount of ulnar deviation (how much your wrist must bend to the side).

 This can lead to injury at the wrist, and you can easily avoid it by moving your grip width to be a little wider so that it is more comfortable for you as you lift.